wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

 Install Filebeat
 ----------------

-Filebeat is the tool on the Wazuh Server that will securely forward the alerts and archived events to the Logstash service on the Elastic Stack Server.
+Filebeat is the tool on the Wazuh Manager that will securely forward the alerts and archived events to the Logstash service on the Elastic Stack Server.

 1. Install the GPG keys from Elastic, and the Elastic repository: